 The process to develop, obtain regulatory approval for and commercialize product candidates is long, complex and costly both inside and outside of the U.S., and approval is never guaranteed.
 Whether regulatory approval will be granted is unpredictable and depends upon numerous factors, including, to some extent, the discretion of the regulatory authorities.
-For example, governing legislation, approval policies, regulations, regulatory policies, or the type and amount of pre-clinical and clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions.
-It is possible that none of our existing or future product candidates will ever obtain regulatory approval, even if we expend substantial time and resources seeking such approval.
+For example, governing legislation, approval policies, regulations, regulatory policies, or the type and amount of preclinical and clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions.
+It is possible that none of our existing or future product candidates will ever obtain regulatory approval, even if we expend substantial time and resources seeking such approval, or that changes in the relevant markets during the development timeline may lead us to halt development.